cran/mirai/README.md

 ‘resolvedExpr’, for which the evaluated result will be available at `$data`.

+A piped expression should be wrapped in `.()` to ensure that the return value is always an ‘unresolvedExpr’ or ‘resolvedExpr’ as the case may be.

-It is possible to use `unresolved()` around a ‘unresolvedExpr’ or its `$data` element to test for resolution, as in the example below.
+It is possible to use `unresolved()` around an expression, or its `$data` element, to test for resolution, as in the example below.

 The pipe operator semantics are similar to R’s base pipe `|>`: